adamoachs/KnexTelemetry/README.md

 ### Sending data to KnexTelemetryWeb

 The client supports two methods to send data
-- `SendData` is for metrics to may want to be tracked over time to monitor trends.
+- `SendData` is for metrics to be tracked over time to monitor trends.
 Data is timestamped and kept for a configurable length of time.
 - `SendStatus` is for current status only.
 Data is timestamped to track it's last update, but only the most recent update is stored.

 **string KnexTelemetryClient::SendData(string dataKey, string dataValue)**